Did you know that Google can read non-HTML files such as PDFs, spreadsheets, and presentations?

 Here’s a good PDF directory round-up to get you started:

 PDF over a Web Page?

 Under what conditions would Google rank a PDF over a regular HTML web page?

 It all comes down to how Google works and what it finds more relevant.

 I’ll let Matt Cutts elaborate:

 And there you have it: one more potential traffic generation method, one more link building method, and one more thing to add to your already mile-long to-do list…

-This one might actually be worth to explore further, don’t you think?
+So… PDF traffic generation strategy might actually be worth exploring further, don’t you think? ?